fabianonline/OctoPrint-Telegram/README.md

  * Give your bot a nice profile picture.
 Send `/setuserpic`, select the bot and send the Octoprint logo.
  * Tell the Botfather which commands are available.
 This enables Telegram to auto-complete commands to your bot.
 Send `/setcommands`, select the bot and then send this (one message with multiple lines):
  ```
- photo - Sends a current photo.
  abort - Aborts the currently running print.
  shutup - Disables automatic notifications till the next print ends.
  imsorrydontshutup - The opposite of /shutup - Makes the bot talk again.
- status - Sends the current status.
+ status - Sends the current status including a photo.
  help - Displays the help
  ```
 * Send a message to your new bot.
 Any message is okay, Telegram's default `/start` is fine as well.